father [fah–th er] noun

 How it began.

 My ‘father’ and mother met back around 1951 or 1952.
 I figure it was in his last year of high school.
 I don’t know their exact ages, but the math is easy.
-I was born in 1954.
-My mother was 17 when I was born.
+They were married on May 30th, 1953.
+I was born in January, 1954.
+My mother was 17 years old when I was born.
 The math makes my father 22 when I was born.
 My mother told me once that she was 15 when she met my father.
 That would make him 18 years old when they met.
 I know it’s only a three-year difference, but the time between 15 and 17 is no time to be making decisions about making babies.
 I know this sounds a bit old-fashioned, but I would never attempt to have a child with a woman, wife, until we had at least established firm foundations through jobs, housing, family insurance, a fund for the child’s schooling.
 Things kids need to have to make their life comfortable, starting out.

 The story my father told me when I was young was that they wanted to get married, but she was too young.
 I think my mother’s family just didn’t like him.
 He was known as “Sonny” nearly his entire life.
 Anyway, my father and mother decided that she would get pregnant out-of-wedlock, and as I said, they would be forced to marry.
 However, I find this a bit sketchy.